dcdpr/did-btc1/chapters/CRUD-Operations.md

 It returns an `initialDocument`, which is a conformant DID document validated against the `identifier`.

-1. If `resolutionOptions.sidecarData.genesisDocument` is not null, set `initialDocument` to the result of passing `identifier`, `identifierComponents` and `resolutionOptions.sidecarData.initialDocument` into algorithm [Sidecar Initial Document Validation].
+1. If `resolutionOptions.sidecarData.initialDocument` is not null, set `initialDocument` to the result of passing `identifier`, `identifierComponents` and `resolutionOptions.sidecarData.initialDocument` into algorithm [Sidecar Initial Document Validation].